University of Wisconsin Law School, J.D., 2003

 - Member: American Bar Association; Wisconsin Bar Association

-- Obtained judgment on behalf of a small company in a Florida class action case by showing no vicarious liability for the alleged infractions of the federal statute at issue and thereafter argued the case in front of the Eleventh Circuit
+- Obtained judgment on behalf of a small company in a Florida class action case by showing no vicarious liability for the alleged infractions of the federal statute at issue

 - Obtained summary judgment on behalf of a major bank in a case alleging injuries from exposure to purported toxic mold, where plaintiff alleged potential damages over 1 million dollars